rowandey/Papyrus/README.md

 - Imma keep it a buck FRFR, openSSL & HTTPS is giving me a bit of C

+### Recent Changes:
+- Rebuilt the header structure for the application
+- Investigated Coroutines
+- Implemented test makefile
+	- Build works but only if you run the papy exe from within the bin directory right next to the mappign files.

+I WANT TO EMBED THE JSON MAPPING FILES INTO THE EXECUTABLE SO THE THING IS ALMIGHTY PORTABLE

 ### Name Meaning

 This section is completely for fun.
 I named the project based off the latin word papyrus for paper.
 I figured that paper is what contains much of humanities knowledge and it is also where people go to obtain new knowledge from others.
 So the link between that and a project that generates a ton of information was not a far leap for me in my mind.